-The school runs an E-Safety group called E-Cadets.
-These are students chosen from YR 2-6 who are empowered to deliver E-safety messages, activities and assemblies to their peers.
-They work closely alongside the ICT coordinator, completing tasks set on the E-Cadets website.
+The school runs an Online Safety group called E-Cadets.
+These are students chosen from Yr1-6 who are empowered to deliver Online Safety messages, activities and assemblies to their peers.
+They work closely alongside the computing coordinator, completing tasks set on the E-Cadets website.